Abstract

 Elementary Imitation — Non-Coherent Attack

-Non-coherent attacks are the most basic form of spoofing, akin to creating a crudely forged painting.
+Non-coherent attacks are the most basic form of spoofing.
 The attacker uses inexpensive software-defined radio (SDR) equipment and open-source software to directly transmit forged signals with power far stronger than genuine satellite signals.
 This attack is often accompanied by brief jamming, first breaking the receiver’s original signal lock and then “violently taking over” with stronger fake signals.
-Although the implementation barrier is low, with costs under a thousand dollars, its flaws are also most apparent—the signals lack precise synchronization, exhibit abnormal power characteristics, and positioning results often show abrupt jumps.
-Such attacks are common in scenarios like personal device hijacking and location spoofing, representing the most prevalent spoofing threat today.
+Although the implementation barrier is low, with costs under a thousand dollars, the flaws are most apparent — the signals lack precise synchronization, exhibit abnormal power characteristics, and positioning results often show abrupt jumps.

 Precise Camouflage — Coherent Attack

-Coherent attacks represent an intermediate form of spoofing technology, comparable to meticulously crafted high-quality forgeries.
-The attacker uses professional-grade GNSS simulators, first synchronizing the forged signals with genuine satellite signals in time and phase, and then gradually and imperceptibly “pulling away” the receiver’s tracking loops at a slow pace.
+Coherent attacks represent an intermediate form of spoofing technology.
+The attacker uses professional-grade GNSS simulators, first synchronizing the forged signals with genuine satellite signals in time and phase, and then gradually and imperceptibly “pulling away” the receiver’s tracking loops.
 The entire process is smooth and covert, not triggering traditional jump alarms, causing the target system to deviate from the correct trajectory unknowingly.
-This “slow-burn” type of attack requires professional knowledge and investment in equipment worth tens of thousands of dollars or more.
-However, its strong concealment makes it effective against basic detection methods, often used for high-value target attacks such as high-end UAV hijacking or secret modification of ship routes.
+This “slow-burn” type of attack requires professional knowledge and equipment worth tens of thousands of dollars, making it effective against basic detection methods.

 Perfect Replication — Meaconing Attack

-Meaconing (signal rebroadcast) attacks are a special advanced form of spoofing technology.
-They do not “forge” but “replicate” genuine signals, akin to creating an exact replica displayed separately from the original.
-The attacker receives genuine satellite signals, rebroadcasts them after a short delay, causing the receiver to calculate an erroneous position (re-broadcast antenna location + delay error).
-Most dangerously, since the rebroadcast signal content is completely genuine, conventional code pattern analysis and message validation cannot identify this attack.
-This technique may be used in specialized fields such as military deception or equipment testing, but can also cause unintentional regional interference due to accidental leakage of test signals.
-It is the most challenging to detect and defend against among the three types of spoofing.
+Meaconing (signal rebroadcast) attacks are a special advanced form of spoofing that does not “forge” but “replicates” genuine signals.
+The attacker receives genuine satellite signals and rebroadcasts them after a short delay, causing the receiver to calculate an erroneous position.
+Since the rebroadcast signal content is completely genuine, conventional code pattern analysis and message validation cannot identify this attack.
+This is the most challenging type to detect and defend against.

 Spurious Peaks from Radio Amateurs and Digital TV

-Non-malicious signal-emitting devices (e.g., amateur radio stations, TV transmitters) may generate unintended strong signal peaks (spurious emissions) outside their operating bands due to design flaws or malfunctions.
+Non-malicious signal-emitting devices such as amateur radio stations and TV transmitters may generate unintended strong signal peaks (spurious emissions) outside their operating bands.
 These strong peaks can overwhelm weak satellite navigation signals, causing receiver loss of lock.
-The built-in AIM+ advanced anti-jamming and anti-spoofing technology in the Mosaic P3H provides robust navigation signal security for PX4 systems.
+The built-in AIM+ technology in the mosaic-G5 P3H provides robust navigation signal security for PX4 systems.

 Signals from Inmarsat and Iridium Satellite Systems